 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the cerebrospinal fluid, an organ (such as the eye), or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
-The way the chemotherapy is given depends on the type and stage of the cancer being treated.
+The way the chemotherapy is given depends on the stage of the cancer and where the cancer is in the body.

 See Drugs Approved for Retinoblastoma for more information.

 High-dose chemotherapy with stem cell rescue is a way of giving high doses of chemotherapy and replacing blood -forming cells destroyed by the cancer treatment.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient and are frozen and stored.
 After the chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 New types of treatment are being tested in clinical trials.

 Information about clinical trials is available from the NCI Web site.

 Patients may want to think about taking part in a clinical trial.